soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 You can:
 - Get a visual overview of the current machines and threats found.
-- Click a machine to open a view that into the related [Windows Defender ATP investigations](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/automated-investigations-windows-defender-advanced-threat-protection).
+- Select a machine to open a view that into the related [Windows Defender ATP investigations](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/automated-investigations-windows-defender-advanced-threat-protection).

 ### Investigation entities page

-When you click the Entities tab, you go to a view that shows all the machines identified as part of the investigation.
+When you select the **Entities** tab, you go to a view that shows all the machines identified as part of the investigation.

 Here, you can see the investigated entities.
 You can see details of the types of entities, such as email messages, clusters, IP addresses, users, and more.
 You can also see how many entities were analyzed, and the threats that were associated with each.